Octavius-Isaac/beer_project/README.md

+CLI API Project for Brewdog Beers.
+This program will list all Brewdog Beers & list Brewdog beers according ABV specified by the user.

 # BeerProject

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/beer_project`.
 To experiment with that code, run `bin/console` for an interactive prompt.